jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 layout: post
 title: Upgrading BeagleBone Black Systems
 description: "Implementing a simple upgrade strategy for deployed BBB systems"
-date: 2015-12-04 16:30:00
+date: 2016-01-14 10:30:00
 categories: beaglebone
 tags: [linux, beaglebone, upgrade]
 ---

-A simple upgrade strategy for deployed BeagleBone Black systems running off the *eMMC*.
+Here is a simple upgrade strategy for deployed BeagleBone Black systems running off the *eMMC*.

-This is a *full-system* upgrade strategy, everything but the bootloader.
+This is for *full-system* upgrades, everything but the *bootloader*.

-One reason to prefer a *full-system* upgrade is to keep the upgrade operation *atomic* and thereby easier to rollback to a known good state.
+A reason to prefer *full-system* upgrades is to keep the upgrade operation *atomic* and thereby easier to rollback to a known good system.

-This is harder to do when an upgrade is split up into individual packages with various inter-dependencies.
+This is harder to do when an upgrade is split up into packages with dependencies that might install okay, but may not work correctly at runtime.

-*Full-system* upgrades also make it easier to track the exact software a system is running.
+*Full-system* upgrades also make it easier to track the exact version of software a system is running.

-The idea described here could easily be extended to systems running off an SD card, opening it up to other boards like [Raspberry Pis][rpi], *Gumstix* [Overos][overo] and [Duoveros][duovero] or *i.MX6* systems like the [Wandboards][wandboard].

-A sample implementation for the BBB can be found on [github][bbb-upgrader].
+A working implementation for [Yocto][yocto] built systems can be found in this recipe [github.com/jumpnow/meta-bbb/recipes-support/emmc-upgrader][emmc-upgrader].

 ### Background

 The core idea is nothing new.
 There will be two *rootfs* partitions, one active and potentially **read-only** and the other inactive and not mounted.

-The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.
+The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader (UBoot) know which partition to use on the next boot.

 The current Rev C BBBs have a 4GB *eMMC*.
-Older revisions had a 2GB *eMMC*, but since projects I'm working on assume a Rev C. That's what I'll do here.
+Older revisions had a 2GB *eMMC*, but since projects I'm working on all assume a Rev C or greater board, that's what I'll do here.
+The partition sizes described below could be modified to support 2GB *eMMCs*.

 The BBB projects I work on tend to be small, dedicated systems where there is more then enough space on the *eMMC* to support a multiple *rootfs* strategy.

 I use *Yocto* to [build BBB systems][bbb-build].
 The systems are typically less then **500MB** when installed.
 Most are much smaller.

-This won't work with the **+2GB** [Debian desktop][bbb-debian] systems that come factory installed on the BBB.
+Note that this strategy won't work with the **+2GB** [Debian desktop][bbb-debian] systems that come factory installed on the BBB.

 ### Requirements